romgrk/node-gtk/doc/index.md

 ## 6. Function calls

-Translation function calls from and to native languages comes with a few gotchas, given that some concepts are not available in javascript, such as pointers.
+Translating function calls from and to native languages comes with a few gotchas, given that some concepts are not available in javascript, such as pointers.

 #### Out-arguments